lightsparkdev/js-sdk/.changeset/brave-spies-return.md

 "@lightsparkdev/wallet-sdk": minor
 ---

-- Add a cancelInvoice function which cancels an unpaid invoice.
+Add a cancelInvoice function which cancels an unpaid invoice